ahmadesh/Udacity-CarND-Term2-Model-predictive-Control/README.md

 cte = cte + v * sin(psi) * dt;
 epsi = epsi - delta / Lf * dt;
 ```
+This elminates the errors due to latency in the MPC calculations.

 # Results
-In order to verify the performance of the MPC model, in the simulator, I strted the car on the side of the track and recorded the cross track error (`cte`), error in heading direction (`psi`) as the MPC tries to drive the car to the center of the track.
+In order to verify the performance of the MPC model, in the simulator, I strted the car from the side of the track and recorded the cross track error (`cte`), error in heading direction (`psi`) while the MPC tries to drive the car to the center of the track.

 <img src="./Pictures/Errors.png" width="600" alt="Combined Image" />

-Initially the car starts with high `cte` but the `psi` is almost correct.
-The MPC somoothly reduces the `cte` while the `psi` increases (as expected) and returns back to the correct direction.
+Initially the car starts with high `cte` but the `epsi` is almost zero (correct direction).
+The MPC somoothly reduces the `cte` while the `abs(epsi)` increases, while steering to the center of track, and returns back to the zero.

-Also, the actuation values are recorded as shown below.
+Also, the actuation values are recorded and shown below.
 The steering angle is constrained between [-1,1] with high cost for changing direction, therefore the angle smoothly changes and returns back to zero.
-As the car is initally has zero speed, the throttle is pushed all the way to reach the desired speed and gradually released when close the desired speed (50 mph).
-The velocity is alos shown that is gradually increased to reach the desired value.
+As the car is initally stationary, the throttle is pushed all the way to reach the desired speed and gradually released when close the desired speed (50 mph).
+The velocity is also shown that gradually increase to reach the desired value and is kept there.

 <img src="./Pictures/Parameters.png" width="600" alt="Combined Image" />